Five Skills All Human Resources Workers Must Have

 While communication is an important skill in many positions, it is an absolutely critical skill to HR professionals.
 Communicating effectively involves being able to relate and share information rapidly and efficiently, and in many instances involves elements of social engineering and discussion to create harmony and balance in the workplace, particularly when conflict arises.
 HR professionals should be able to effectively communicate across multiple mediums as well, whether speaking in person or composing a professional email or letter.

 While most would refer to this as multi-tasking, concurrent tasking is not quite the same thing.
-Concurrent tasking involves the ability to prioritize tasks and to determine which tasks require immediate and intense focus and which tasks can be carried out with minimal effort or attention.
-For example, a human resources professional might need to map a database of current employees eligible for promotion – and they may also need to review resumes of prospective hires.
-The worker can set the computer process to run with specific parameters while they review the resumes, and return to review the database list later on.
-Concurrent tasking is a great way to ensure that everything in a day gets done – especially if there is a great deal to do.
+Concurrent tasking involves prioritizing tasks and determining which tasks require immediate and intense focus and which tasks can be carried out with minimal effort or attention.
+For example, a human resources professional might need to map a database of current employees eligible for promotion – and they may also need to review prospective hires’ resumes.
+The worker can set the computer process to run with specific parameters while reviewing the resumes and returning to review the database list later on.
+Concurrent tasking is a great way to ensure that everything gets done in a day, especially if there is a great deal to do.